 However, it is increasingly being seen as a reliable tool with broader implementations.
 It helps employees develop a better perspective of their standing, skills level, performance, and behavior within the organization.
 It enables employees to chart their future course in tandem with organizational growth.
 The feedback creates an opportunity for employees to work on their personal growth and development by analyzing the feedback received from multiple stakeholders.
 A 360-degree feedback report often promotes self-awareness with its detailed observations.

-The results of HiPo tools are mapped to a 9-box model.
-An employee development plan can follow after each employee has been assigned a section in the 9-box grid model.
+The results of the HiPo program are mapped to a 9-box model.
+An employee development plan can follow after each employee has been assigned a section in this model.

 High potential identification, thus, is an essential component of the transforming global work environment under constant change and churn.
 It contributes to the future readiness of your organization, which underlines the significance of finding a high potential identification solution suite that fits your business strategy and helps you identify, develop, and retain future potentials.